Is It (Still) Okay to Laugh? The 3-Step Humour Maneuver

 We have known for years that belief and intention can actually impact and shape our attitudes, feelings and behaviour.
 The Haven Communication Model explores this in depth as a key to self-awareness and transformation.
 What better time than now to explore how to shift how we are feeling, emotionally and physically, from restriction and fear to fluidity and joy?
 Humour won’t change what is happening in the world, however it can help us change how we respond to it.
 As Raymond A. Moody Jr. says in Laugh after Laugh (1978),“Laughter and humour integrate the physiological, the psychological, and the social events and processes that shape each person as do few other phenomena.”

-In my humour workshops we spend three days exploring the nuts and bolts of the Humour Maneuver to gain some proficiency with it.
-It’s a deep dive into shark- and clown-infested waters, so anything can happen!
+In my online workshop this Sunday, July 26th we'll dip our toes into the theory and practices of Getting Unstuck With Humour.
+In my in-person humour workshops, we spend even more time exploring the nuts and bolts of the Humour Maneuver to gain some proficiency with it.
 The Humour Maneuver can help you see yourself more clearly, have some compassion for yourself, and pivot from pessimism to optimism (or at least rational thought!).
 The world and your relationship to it begins to appear differently.

 3 steps to the Humour Maneuver: